 What a beautiful, soul-fulfilling, challenging, busy, and memorable year it has been been.
 My 2018 has had many ups and downs, some messy moments, and some truly incredible “have to pinch myself” moments.
-Today I am sharing my highs, lows, and lessons learned from 2018.
+Today I am sharing my highs, lows, reflections, and lessons learned from 2018.
 I am also sharing my 2019 intentions, goals, and happenings.
 Thanks for being here!

 2018 Reflections and 2019 Intentions